Independent editorial review.::Pricing verified directly from each vendor, April 2026.::Affiliate disclosure

 NotebookLM is the best free document-summarization experience available to individual consumers in 2026.
-Its free tier (100 notebooks, 50 sources per notebook, 50 chat queries per day, 3 audio and video overviews per day) is genuinely generous.
-For anyone with a Google account who needs to research, synthesize, or explore documents, start here before paying for anything else.
+Its free tier (100 notebooks, 50 sources per notebook, 50 chat queries per day, 3 audio and 3 video overviews per day) is genuinely generous.
+For anyone with a Google account who needs to research, synthesise, or explore documents, start here before paying for anything else.

 Where it falls short: no offline use, no real-time meeting capture, no BAA for HIPAA-sensitive content, and per-source length limits on very long single documents.
-If any of these constraints apply to your use case, see our guides for the relevant alternatives.

-FeatureFree TierGoogle One AI Premium ($19.99/mo)
+FeatureFree tierGoogle One AI Premium ($19.99/mo)

 Notebooks100Higher limits